vecna/mobilizon-poster/README.md

 ## renamer (not yet implemented)

-This tool renamed a group.
+This tool rename a group, so it should be used when a "— unofficial" group become renamed.

 ## uploader (not yet implemented)